 Magnesium is an essential mineral for maintaining good nerve health.
 While jaggery has magnesium, we must also consider the carbohydrate content in it.

-Apart from the above mentioned benefits of jaggery, the ancient sweetener is also a natural liver cleanser.
-According to Sushruta Samhita palm jaggery is considered as a natural cleanser that helps to remove toxins from the body.
+Apart from the above-mentioned benefits of jaggery, the ancient sweetener is also a natural liver cleanser.
+According to Sushruta Samhita palm jaggery is considered a natural cleanser that helps to remove toxins from the body.